A ten day musical intervention that will rejuvenate your offer, bringing new energy and ideas to connect your team and inspire change.

 Soundcastle have collaborated on Catalysts with many organisations including homeless shelters, schools and social care settings.
 We tailor each Catalyst to the exact needs of an organisation.
 For example:

-- Working with music teachers to devise creative approaches to composition in the classroom.
+- EDUCATION: Working with music teachers to devise creative approaches to composition in the classroom.

-- Enhancing communication skills in people who were recently homeless through creative music making.
+- SOCIAL CARE: Enhancing communication skills in people who were recently homeless through creative music making.

-- Engaging non-specialist musicians with creative music making in social care settings.
+- WORKPLACE TEAM BUILDING: Engaging non-specialist musicians with creative music making.

-- Creating unique music activities for Early Years children and their parents which they can continue to use at home.
+- EARLY YEARS: Creating unique music activities for Early Years children and their parents which they can continue to use at home.

 Example – Egypt; Faith after the Pharaohs